Korea Exchange Bank: Acquisition of KEB by Lone Star

-Issues regarding the sale
+Acquisition of KEB by Hana Financial Group

 From January 2006, Lone Star Funds pursued the sale of KEB.
 However, during the period, there were ongoing investigations and trials regarding KEB, and thus South Korea's financial regulators did not approve each attempt.
 The disapproval was because the potential possibility of Lone Star's invalid ownership depending on the results of the trial.
 In September 2007, Lone Star Funds and HSBC had a preliminary agreement for the sale of KEB.
-However, the Financial Services Commission was still holding off the approval.
-After the 2008 global financial crisis, on September 19, 2008, HSBC gave up the acquisition of KEB.
+However, the Financial Services Commission was still holding off on the approval.
+During the 2008 financial crisis, on September 19, 2008, HSBC gave up the acquisition of KEB.
 Eventually, on February 9, 2012, Lone Star Funds were forced to sell the KEB to Hana Financial Group due to the guilty verdict from the Korea Exchange Bank Credit Service stock manipulation case.

 On November 22, 2012, Lone Star brought arbitration against South Korea before the International Center for Settlement of Investment Disputes (ICSID).
-Lone Star Funds alleged the Korean regulatory authorities' failures to approve the purchase by third parties of claimant's stake in Korea Exchange Bank, and the unfair imposition of arbitrary capital gains taxes on the sale by Korean tax authorities.
+Lone Star Funds alleged the Korean regulatory authorities' failures to approve the purchase by third parties of the claimant's stake in Korea Exchange Bank, and the unfair imposition of arbitrary capital gains taxes on the sale by Korean tax authorities.
 Lone Star claimed that the delay of approving Lone Star's sale of KEB shares until the forced sale was illegitimate because it was upon the hostility of public opinion against Lone Star Funds, and the delay caused the financial loss because they had lost other chances to sell at a higher price due to the delay.
 In addition, Lone Star claimed that South Korea's tax authorities applied inconsistent and arbitrary standards for the transfer income tax regarding the sale of KEB shares for the purpose of extracting the maximum amount of taxes from Lone Star.
 For the compensation, Lone Star Funds demands about $4.7 billion, and the arbitration is ongoing in 2020.

-Foreign exchange

-Hana Bank is the largest and longest-running exchange bank in South Korea, with 40% of South Korea's foreign exchange market.
-Its exchange services include currency exchange and wire transfers.
-Hana exchanges the following currencies: